FatCharlie/DiscoBox/README.md

 We aim our 405nm laser into our Spatial Light Modulator (a hologram) to physically carve the light into 16 unique modes we will use as dimensions (the OAM twist and the radials pictured in the next section).

 It continues into our Beta Barium Borate (BBO) non-linear crystal where occasionally one 405nm photon splits into two 810nm daughter photons and become entangled via Spontaneous Parametric Down Conversion (SPDC).
-Seeding the crystal with a pump beam that's already in superposition across our 16 modes (**l&p**) gives us our full 16-dimensional state space per photon.
+Seeding the crystal with a pump beam that's already in superposition across our 16 modes (**l&p**--see next section) gives us our full 16-dimensional state space per photon.

 It continues into the second Spatial Light Modulator (SLM) where we bake the quantum gates directly into the phase (our "program" gets written here and "executed" at the detector).